Filmography

 Flame of Youth (Fox Film Corporation) Distributed by: Fox Film Corporation.
 Length: 5 reels.
 General Release: December 5, 1920.
 Director: Howard M. Mitchell.
 Writers: Ouida (aka Maria Louise Ramé) (story [Two Little Wooden Shoes, an 1874 novel]), Barbara La Marr Deely (adaptation) and Frank Howard Clark (scenario).
 Cinematography: Friend F. Baker and George Schneiderman.
 Cast: Shirley Mason, Raymond McKee, Philo McCullough, Cecil Van Auker, Adelbert Knott, Betty Schade, Karl Formes, and Barbara La Marr Deely (uncredited).
 No surviving prints of this film are known to exist.

-Synopsis: Beebe (Shirley Mason), a virtuous seventeen-year-old Belgian peasant who sells flowers in her tiny village near Brussels, visits her foster father’s grave while walking to her flower stand one day, kneels to pray, and captures the attention of a worldly Parisian painter, Victor Fleming (Philo McCullough).
+Synopsis: Beebe (Shirley Mason), a virtuous seventeen-year-old Belgian peasant who sells flowers in her tiny village near Brussels, visits her foster father’s grave, kneels to pray, and captures the attention of a worldly Parisian painter, Victor Fleming (Philo McCullough).
 Taken with Beebe’s innocence, Victor induces her to fall in love with him, despite his French lover who soon pursues him to Belgium.
 After Victor abandons both girls and returns to France, Beebe, grief-stricken by his departure, learns he is ill.
 Lacking money for a train ticket, she walks to Paris in her wooden shoes.
-Finding Victor in his studio, carousing with adoring women in a debauched toasting of his latest masterpiece—a portrait of herself praying at her father’s grave—Beebe is devastated.
+Finding Victor carousing in his studio with adoring women in a debauched toasting of his latest masterpiece—a portrait of herself praying at her father’s grave—Beebe is devastated.
 A kindly, adoring woodchopper (Raymond McKee) has followed Beebe to Paris; they return together to their Belgian village where, as an intertitle suggests, “some day, she may learn to love him.”

 The Land of Jazz (Fox Film Corporation) Distributed by: Fox Film Corporation.
 Length: 5 reels.
 General Release: December 1920.
 Director: Jules Furthman.
 Writers: Jules Furthman (story and scenario) and Barbara La Marr Deely (story).
 Cinematography: Walter Williams.
 Cast: Eileen Percy, Ruth Stonehouse, Herbert Heyes, George Fisher, Franklyn Farnum, Hayward Mack, Rose Dione, Carry Ward, Blanche Payson, Wilson Hummel, Harry Dunkinson, and Dick La Reno.
 No surviving prints of this film are known to exist.